grnet/synnefo/docs/astakos-api-guide.rst

 Admin API Operations
 --------------------

-The operations described in this chapter allow users to authenticate themselves and priviledged users (ex. helpdesk) to access other user information.
+The operations described in this chapter allow users to authenticate themselves, send feedback and get user uuid/displayname mappings.

-Most of the operations require a valid token assigned to users having the necessary permissions.
+All the operations require a valid user token.

 .. _authenticate-api-label: